adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 ## Alternative to Mocking Concrete Classes ##

 Often you may find yourself using classes that don't implement interfaces.
-In order to test your code that uses such a class (let's call it `Concrete`), you may be tempted to make the methods of `Concrete` virtual and then mock it.
+In order to out your code that uses such a class (let's call it `Concrete`), you may be tempted to make the methods of `Concrete` virtual and then mock it.